aimeos/map/README.md

 * @param **\Closure** `$callback` Function with (value, key) parameters and returns new value
 * @return **self&#60;int&#124;string,mixed&#62;** New map with the generated elements

-This method creates a lazy Map and the entries are generated after calling another method that operates on the Map contents.
-Thus, the passed callback is not called immediately!
+The entries are generated immediately, so the passed callback is called while the map is created.

 **Examples:**